AGr2020Xman/Homework_Week_3/README.md

 # Unit 03 JavaScript: Password Generator

-Create an application that generates a random password based on user-selected criteria.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
+For the third assignment, I needed to create an application that generates a random password based on user-selected criteria.
+This app will run in the browser and feature dynamically updated HTML and CSS powered by JavaScript code.
 It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.
+My main focus has been on ensuring I have functional JS code, and that I've accounted for possible bugs.
+This would be made easier if I steered away from prompts and in-browser pop ups, which will be a point to further develop on in future projects.

 ## Contents